jmjuanes/siimple/README.md

 ## About

 **siimple** is a light, responsive and open source framework for design flat and clean websites.
-It has built in SASS/SCSS and provides a clean starting point for your web design.
+It has been built in SASS/SCSS and provides a clean starting point for your web design.

-You can find the documentation and the reference guide in https://siimple.juanes.xyz/docs
+You can find the documentation and the reference guide in https://www.siimple.xyz/documentation

 ## Getting started